A Lifelong Learning Approach to Mobile Robot Navigation: Related Work

-\myparagraph{Lifelong/Continual Supervised Learning} Lifelong or continual learning studies the problem of learning in an ongoing fashion.
-One of the earliest attempts at lifelong learning originates from the robotics community~\cite{thrun1995lifelong}. \citet{ring1994continual} provides the earliest introduction to continual learning in reinforcement learning problems.
+\paragraph{Lifelong/Continual Supervised Learning} Lifelong or continual learning studies the problem of learning in an ongoing fashion.
+One of the earliest attempts at lifelong learning originates from the robotics community~\cite{thrun1995lifelong}.
+Ring \cite{ring1994continual} provides the earliest introduction to continual learning in reinforcement learning problems.
 Recently, much progress has been made for continual learning with neural networks.
 There are mainly three categories of approaches: 1) use regularization to prevent the learned weights from deviating too much from the old weights~\cite{kirkpatrick2017overcoming,zenke2017continual}; 2) train a generative model to recover old data for joint optimization~\cite{shin2017continual}; and 3) adopt a dynamic network architecture for learning more tasks~\cite{rusu2016progressive,yoon2017lifelong}.
 Among the above approaches, the first approach applies to a fixed capacity network, which is often much more computationally efficient than training a generative model or adopting a dynamic network architecture.
 This computational efficiency is essential for learning onboard resource-constrained mobile robot platforms.
-Specifically, when a few past data points can be saved, Gradient Episodic Memory (GEM)~\citep{lopez2017gradient} can be very efficient and powerful (See Section~\ref{subsec:gem}).
+Specifically, when a few past data points can be saved, Gradient Episodic Memory (GEM)~\cite{lopez2017gradient} can be very efficient and powerful.
 All these methods demonstrate success on continual image classification problems, but there remains much room for studying continual learning in other applications like in robotics, especially when supervised labels from human experts are not available a priori.
+It is worth to note lifelong learning's resemblance to transfer learning~\cite{taylor2009transfer}.
+However, in addition to transfer learning's focus on forward transfer (how previous knowledge can help learning the current task), LLfN also considers backward transfer (how learning the current task can maintain or improve performance of old ones).